Oziomajnr/Ozioma-Personal-Website/blog/_posts/2024-07-17-property-based-testing-in-python.markdown

                 nums[j], nums[j + 1] = nums[j + 1], nums[j]
     return nums
 ```
-We can test this function as follow
+We can test this function as follows

 ### Example-Based Test
 We could have some hardcoded inputs and assert against some expected outputs.